 Through a combination of the programmes students are encouraged to develop higher-order thinking skills, problem solving skills, critical thinking skills, independent research abilities and information interpretation.
 These lifetime skills prepare learners well for their academic journey.

 British International schools can tailor the British International international curriculum to their culture, and ethos and to suit students’ needs.
-Many schools around the world use British International programmes and qualifications as the English-medium strand of a bilingual education programme.
+Many schools around the world use British International programmes and qualifications as the British-medium strand of a bilingual education programme.

 Professionals from American universities do concur that British International is a good foundation for students.
 The academic skills that British International students display are second to none and they are well prepared for college.
 Students who have experienced the British International curriculum are able to survive and adapt to the rigorous environment in tertiary institutions.